t4guw/100-Unity-Mechanics-for-Programmers/programs/use_items_on_key_press/README.md

 This mechanic shows how to use an item in the inventory with a key press.

 ## Implementation
 To view the steps to on how to pick up items, please reference [this](https://github.com/t4guw/100-Unity-Mechanics-for-Programmers/tree/master/programs/pick_up_object_when_character_walks_over).
+Once the items are in the inventory, use the numbers at the top of the keyboard to use the item.

     using UnityEngine;